apple/swift-async-algorithms/Guides/Validation.md

 }
 ```

 Normally testing a function like `merge` would result in either limited expectations or be stochastic in nature.
 Those approaches are to account for the potential ordering not being deterministic.
-By taking the approach to have explicit ordering of time defined by the diagram it allows for the test to be predictable.
+Taking the approach of having explicit ordering of time defined by the diagram allows for the test to be predictable.
 That determinism is sourced directly from the input sequences and the expected correlative output sequence.
 In short, the syntax of the test inputs and expectations make the execution reliable.

 The syntax is trivially parsable (and consequently customizable).
 By default, the events require only a limited subset of characters for control; such as the advancing in time `-`, or the termination of a sequence by returning nil `|`.
 However some events may produce strings greater than just one character, other events may happen at the same time, and there is also the cancellation event.
 This all culminates into a test theme definition of: